-Great food and networking was on the menu at Melbourne’s North Food Group Business briefing on October 4.
-Proudly supported by the City of Whittlesea, Hume City Council and Quest Epping, 30 people gathered on the top floor of Quest Epping Apartment Hotel.
-Partners were invited to the event as an opportunity to have input and learn about the services MNFG provides for businesses.
+Networking and great food were on the menu at the MNFG Business Briefing on 4 October.
+Proudly supported by the City of Whittlesea, Hume City Council and Quest Epping, the event involved 30 people meeting at the Quest Epping Apartment Hotel to have input and learn about the services MNFG provides for businesses.

-Partners were welcomed as NORTH Link Executive director Chris James began proceedings.
-Chris highlighted four key recommendations received from roundtables and consultations.
+Partners were welcomed by NORTH Link Executive Director Chris James, who highlighted four key recommendations received from early roundtables and consultations.
 The following recommendations have since been an integral aspect of MNFG’s actions:

-- Actively promote region’s food and beverage sector.
+- actively promote the region’s food and beverage sector.

-Team leader for Economic Development at City of Whittlesea Sarah Rowe, spoke of MNFG’s evolvement from beginnings as the Plenty Food Group.
-She explained how the food group has evolved into an industry group with an impressive list of services continue to create opportunity for businesses.
-Sarah emphasised the level of support the council places behind MNFG as it continues to service Melbourne’s north.
+Team Leader Economic Development at the City of Whittlesea, Sarah Rowe, spoke of MNFG’s evolvement from its beginnings as the Plenty Food Group.
+She explained how it is now an industry group with an impressive list of services that continues to create opportunity for businesses.
+Sarah emphasised the level of support Council has for MNFG.

-MNFG General Manager for Membership, Events and International Trade Margaret McLelland, highlighted the list of 2018 trade shows that partners were involved in under the MNFG banner.
-Overseas trips saw partners travel to Dubai and Thailand for Gulfood and Thaifex.
-Both trips proved greatly beneficial as partners gained access to buyers across the globe.
+MNFG General Manager Membership, Events and International Trade, Margaret McLelland, highlighted the list of 2018 trade shows that partners have been involved in under the MNFG banner.
+Overseas trips had partners travel to Dubai and Thailand for Gulfood and Thaifex.
+Both trips proved beneficial as partners gained access to buyers across the globe.

-Of course, travelling abroad does not hold all the opportunity.
-Melbourne’s North Food Expo and Fine Food Australia allowed partners to proudly display their product to Melbourne and beyond.
-Following the list of success partners experienced at these recent shows, Margaret was excited by the opportunities that lay ahead.
-One of those opportunities being the upcoming Food Hotels China trade show in Shanghai in November.
+Domestically, Melbourne’s North Food Expo and Fine Food Australia allowed partners to proudly display their products to Melbourne and beyond.
+Following the success partners experienced at recent shows, Margaret was excited by the opportunities that lay ahead – one of those opportunities being the Food Hotels China trade show in Shanghai.

 Words from MNFG partner

-Proud MNFG partner, Connie Manglaviti from Naturally Good Products spoke of the businesses journey alongside MNFG.
-Connie flipped the dynamic by highlighting that for all partners to benefit, partners must contribute just as much as they receive.
+Proud MNFG partner Connie Manglaviti from Naturally Good Products spoke of her business’s journey with MNFG.
+Connie flipped the dynamic by highlighting that, for all partners to benefit, partners must contribute just as much as they receive.

 “It’s important that we not only get value, but that we also add value back,” she said.

-MNFG General Manager for Operations Tony Coppola, informed the crowd on MNFG’s role and the capabilities it has to benefit Melbourne’s north:
+MNFG General Manager Operations, Tony Coppola, informed the crowd about MNFG’s role and the capabilities it has to benefit Melbourne’s north:

-- Leadership, voice and advocacy for the sector
+- to provide leadership, voice and advocacy for the sector

-Tony advised the group on current opportunities partners can benefit from that will assist in reducing costs and to stimulate business growth.
+Tony advised the group on current opportunities that can assist with cost reductions and business growth:

 - Group buying for energy and insurance gives partners the chance to save money by aggregating demand.